 - You don't have to use the form, but it will help us process the information faster.
-For Medical claims be sure to include your name and member ID #, provider information, date of service, codes for service or supplies, diagnosis codes (ICD10) and amount charged along with itemized receipts for each supply or service received.
-For Prescription Drug claims, be sure to include your name and member ID #, drug name and strength, quantity filled and day supply, National Drug Code (NDC) number, prescription (Rx) number, date prescription was filled, pharmacy name, address and phone number, amount paid for prescription and receipt. - Either download a copy of the form from our website (www.cnchealthplan.com) or call Customer Experience Team and ask for the form.
+For Medical claims be sure to include your member and provider information, date of service, codes for service or supplies, Diagnosis Codes (ICD10) and amount Charged along with itemized receipts for each supply or service received.
+For Prescription Drug claims, be sure to include your member information (name and member ID), drug name and strength, quantity filled and day supply, National Drug Code (NDC), prescription (Rx) number, date prescription was filled, pharmacy name, address and phone number, amount paid for prescription and receipt. - Either download a copy of the form from our website (www.cnchealthplan.com) or call your Customer Experience Team and ask for the form.